pwtail/readme/README.md

 - async implementation of the http client (check)
 - websocket server - this thing is always asynchronous (check)

-However, when we provide the above requirements, the code will look the same, or very similar.
+With barlog, when we provide the above requirements, the code will look the same, or very similar.
-Also, it can be integrated with higher-level frameworks like drf without them knowing the I/O is async.
+Also, it will be able to integrate with higher-level frameworks like drf without them even knowing the I/O is async.

 **Some background**